Exercise 10.3: Do’s and Don’ts of Italian Dining 🍝🚫 #

 -

-What’s the proper way to eat pizza in Italy?
+What’s a common way to eat pizza in Italy?

-- A) With a fork and knife, like an aristocrat.
+- A) With a fork and knife, especially in a pizzeria.

-- B) With your hands, folded if necessary.
+- B) With your hands, especially if it’s sliced or folded.

 4. Situational Practice – What Would You Do? #